extremeshok/docker-xmysql-https-auth/README.md

 View **docker-compose-sample.yml** in the source repository for usage

+## Notes:
+xmysql will wait for MySQL to warm-up, checks every 2 seconds httpS only (port 443), http (port 80) will redirect all requests to httpS A self signed certificate will be generated if /certs/cert.pem or /certs/${API_HOSTNAME}/fullchain.pem is not found A 4096bit DHPARAM will be generated if no /certs/dhparam.pem exists, this will take a few minutes.

 ## API_FILTERTABLES and API_IGNORETABLES
 If API_FILTERTABLES and API_IGNORETABLES are specified, API_FILTERTABLES will overwrite API_IGNORETABLES